 Apply with common sense

-Obviously, these guidelines should be applied with common sense.
-I’m not telling you to go rob a bank and then tell the judge “sorry” afterward, or anything along those lines.
+These guidelines should all be applied with common sense, and should not be used as an excuse to harm others.
+They are not meant, for example, to encourage you to go rob a bank and to then tell the judge “sorry” afterward, or anything along those lines.

-Instead, I’m telling you to stop holding yourself back in areas where you shouldn’t.
-This means everything from just asking out that someone you are interested in, to asking for the raise you deserve at work.
-Don’t always assume you’ll get a “no” and give up before even trying.
+Rather, the goal of these guidelines is to get you to stop holding yourself back in areas where you shouldn’t.
+This means anything from just asking out that person you are interested in, to asking for the raise you deserve at work.
+Don’t always assume you’ll get a “no” and give up before you even start trying.

 Summary and conclusions

-- We are often our own worse enemy, in terms of letting our doubts hold us back.
-However, there are some guidelines that can promote you to take action where you would otherwise hesitate.
+- We are often our own worse enemy when it comes to taking the initiative, since we let our doubts hold us back.
+However, there are some guidelines that can promote you to take action where you would otherwise hesitate to do so.

 - First, remember that if you don’t ask, the answer will always be no.